stumpdk/MySql.Server/README.md

 * **MySqlServer.GetConnectionString(string databasename)**: Returns a connection string to be used when connecting to the server and a specific database.
 This method can only be used if a database is already created.

+* **MySqlServer.ProcessId**: Returns the process id of the server.
+Returns -1 if the process has exited.

+* **MySqlServer.ServerPort: Returns the server port of the instance.